 There you are, standing at the center of a capacious warehouse in an abandoned building somewhere at the edge of the city, empty except for a single wooden chair that sits on the dusty concrete floor underneath your feet.
 You look around.
 It’s just you and the chair and the scattered fragments of debris from several different decades and the muted sounds of the city.

 Your mission: try to pick up the chair.

 But this presents a unique problem, doesn’t it?
 You see, you can’t try to pick it up, either you pick it up or you don’t, you can or you can’t, you succeed or you fail, but you don’t try.
 It is impossible to try to pick up that chair.

-So instead of try, you lift the chair and smile a triumphant smile.
+So instead of try, you lift the chair and smile triumphantly.
 Success.
 There was no try, you just did it.
 You didn’t try to accomplish your goal, you took action and you accomplished it.